-A person violates this chapter if the person intentionally or knowingly violates a provision of this chapter or if the person intentionally or knowingly obstructs or prevents compliance with this chapter.
-An offense committed under this chapter by a Respondent owning or operating twenty (20) or fewer dwellings is punishable by a fine of not more than \$500.00.
-An offense committed under this chapter by a Respondent owning or operating twenty-one (21) or more dwellings or by a Real Estate Broker or Salesperson is punishable by a fine of not more than \$1,000.00.
+A Person violates this Chapter if the Person intentionally or knowingly violates a provision of this Chapter or if the Person intentionally or knowingly obstructs or prevents compliance with this Chapter.
+An offense committed under this Chapter by a Respondent owning or operating twenty (20) or fewer dwellings is punishable by a fine of not more than five hundred dollars (\$500.00).
+An offense committed under this Chapter by a Respondent owning or operating twenty-one (21) or more dwellings or by a Real Estate Broker or Salesperson is punishable by a fine of not more than one thousand dollars (\$1,000.00).